View Document Text

 indirectly owned and controlled by private fund vehicles managed by Alpine Management Services III, LLC

-Summitry, LLC, , SKY Investment Group LLC, and MG Financial, LLC, and is expected to hold other
+LLC, SKY Investment Group LLC, MG Financial LLC, and Martel Wealth Advisors LLC, and is expected to hold

 provides advisory services to various private fund clients.
-These affiliations create potential conflicts of interest.
+These affiliations can create potential conflicts of

-For instance, there is the potential for competing demands for certain investment opportunities between
+interest for NEPWA.
+For instance, there is the potential for competing demands for certain investment

 ITEM 11.
 CODE OF ETHICS, PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS AND